blegas78/autoSplitters/README.md

 ### 2. Feeding the game video feed to LiveSplit

+The next thing that needs to be done is share the video from OBS to LiveSplit.

 ###### This assumes that you already have some flavor of OBS installed.
 If not, please visit the [OBS release page](https://github.com/obsproject/obs-studio/releases).
 A recording software by the name of XSplit also has a Virtual Cam feature wich will not be covered here.